 2. JOCELYN FLORES

 ‘Jocelyn Flores’ is beautiful, is thoughtful, and pretty damn deep.
-On it, the young rapper describes the pain he feels from time to time when it comes to his regrets.
-On the chorus, you can hear the track cry out to you, and on the verses, you hear this angry youth that needs a bit of Jesus in his life.
+On it, XXXTENTACION describes the pain he feels from some of his regretful actions towards his ex named Jocelyn Flores.
+On the chorus to the song, you can hear a woman crying out to you, while on XXX’s verses, you hear this angry youth that needs a bit of Jesus in his life.

-This s–t is so good that it makes me want to be depressed!
+This song is so good that it made me want to be depressed!
 Where can I buy 4 ounces of depression?

-This is probably the most commercial/joyful sounding song on the album, and it is still depressing as s–t.
+“F**k Love” is probably the most commercial/joyful sounding song on “17,” and it is still depressing as s–t.

-How bout the hook from Trippie Redd!?
-He killed it by not even doing much.
+How about the hook from featured guest Trippie Redd on this song!?
+He killed it by not even doing too much.